johnwarden/mecsim/README.md

 `n` users need to allocate a budget across `m` items.
 Each user has a utility functions that returns their total utility given their allocation vector.

-User submits their proposed allocation vectors and the mechanism outputs a final allocation with a total <= 1.0.
+User submits their proposed allocation vectors and the mechanism outputs a final allocation.
+If the allocation is greater than the budget of 1.0, then the allocation vector is scaled down so that the sum equals 1.0.

-Users then take turns updating their reports by best-responding: maximizing their own utility given the reports of other users.
+Users then take turns updating their reports by attempting to best-respond: to maximizing their own utility given the reports of other users.
+The best response is found using Nelder-Mead.

 The simulation terminates if no user is able to improve their utility more than some threshold, or when a maximum number of rounds is reached.